mshagirov/python_tylab/1_python.md

 ```

 ---
-> You can use any name for your variables.
-This means that you need to be careful to not overwrite built-in objects in python.
+> You can use any name for your variables. ***This means that you need to be careful to not overwrite built-in objects in python***.
 For example, do not do this

 ```python
 >>> print=5  # now print() is overwritten`